How To Make Coffee In A Chemex: A Comprehensive Guide

 5. Allow the coffee to bloom for around 30 seconds to a minute.
 During this time, you will notice a gentle bubbling and expansion of the coffee grounds.
 This is a sign that the trapped carbon dioxide is being released.

-Related How To Make The Best Coffee At Home
+Related How To Make Arabica Coffee From Scratch: A Comprehensive Guide

 Blooming the coffee grounds allows for a more thorough extraction and enhances the flavors in the final cup.
 It also helps to control the rate of extraction during the brewing process, making the coffee taste more balanced and nuanced.